finos/symphony-bdk-java/README.md

   // OPTIONAL - used to render alert syle notification
   alert: true,

-  // Content can be a smiple text or an object
+  // Content can be a smiple text
-  // Object is rendered in </card>
   content: 'My content',
+  // or an object that is rendered in </card>
   content: {
     header: 'Content header',
     body: 'Content body'